songx23/songx23.github.io/_posts/2020-04-01-power-grid.md

 ```

 - `InitDeck` function handles the removal or addition of certain cards.
 - `Shuffle` function handles the ordering of the deck.
-For example, China expansion orders the deck til plant number 30 something.
+For example, China expansion orders the deck til plant number 30.
 So this logic is executed here.

-This is the main components of the game server, it's very straight forward.
-Let's move onto the UI part now.
+These are the main components of the game server, the structure is pretty straightforward.
+The implementation is just a bunch manipulations of two arrays.
+Let's move on to the UI part now.

 ### Game UI

-I'm not very good at writing UI so I kept it as simple as possible.
-To speed up the developing and still keep a decent look, I used ng-material library for all the UI components.
-They're predefined and looks pretty cool in my opinion.
+I'm not an UI expert so I kept everything as simple as possible.
+Besides, I'm a lazy person, I prefer to use existing library to speed things up.
+I picked ng-material library for UI components as they look pretty cool and Material is natively supported by Angular.
 There are only two pages for this application, namely starting page and market page.

 #### Start Page